roysubs/custom_bash/README.md

 # Docker

 [Info on both Git and Docker with WSL](https://quotidian-ennui.github.io/blog/2019/09/04/wsl-wingit-bash/) *Note that the above contains the following comment "Apparently WSL has kinda crappy IO performance".
-This relates to WSL 1, but WSL 2 is apparently about 15x to 20x faster for IO due to the native kernel etc.* Should I use docker or Docker-Desktop or both?
+This relates to WSL 1, but WSL 2 is about 15x to 20x faster for IO due to the native kernel etc.* Should I use docker or Docker-Desktop or both?

 # WSL Backup/Restore and moving to other drives